 CORE plans to re-establish access to drill the down-dip extension of the Lucky Shot and Coleman mines.
-The Company plans to either initiate construction of a road from the existing mine access road to the Lucky Shot tunnel entrance (a distance of approximately one quarter mile/400 meters) or extend the existing tunnel created during the Ensearch exploration program to access that same target area from underground.
+The Company plans to either initiate construction of a road from the existing mine access road to the Lucky Shot tunnel entrance (a distance of approximately one quarter mile/400 meters) or extend the existing tunnel created during the Ensearch exploration program to access the same target area from underground.
 Once access has been established, the Company plans to refurbish the old underground workings, where the granodiorite host rock generally needs little support.
 The Company plans to then embark on a three-phase exploration plan.
-Phase 1 is expected to include 600 meters (~2,000') of new 3mx4m (10'x12') drift parallel to the vein.
-This will allow the Company to establish underground drill stations which can be used to conduct a detailed fan drilling program infilling mineralized vein that has already been identified by previous drilling by previous operators.
-The Company estimates that 2,400 meters (~7,800') of diamond drilling will be necessary to define qualified resources that meet Securities and Exchange Commission standards for disclosure.
+Phase 1 is expected to include 600 meters (~2,000°) of new 3mx4m (10°x12°) drift parallel to the vein.
+This will allow the Company to establish underground drill stations which can be used to conduct a detailed fan drilling program infilling mineralized vein that has already been identified by previous operators.
+The Company estimates that 2,400 meters (~7,800°) of diamond drilling will be necessary to define qualified resources that meet Securities and Exchange Commission standards for disclosure.
 The area targeted for drilling measures approximately 600 meters by 250 meters.
-In Phase 2, the Company anticipates a further extension of the Lucky Shot target area and a second cross-cut put in above the vein to continue to drill the vein further down dip.
-In Phase 3, the Company envisions extending the Ensearch tunnel (located approximately 500' (~150 meters) below the Lucky Shot adit level and then extending the Ensearch tunnel to both the Lucky Shot and Coleman areas to provide access for future mine development of the entire Coleman-Lucky Shot portion of the vein system.
+In Phase 2, the Company anticipates a further extension of the Lucky Shot taget area and a second cross-cut put in above the vein to continue to drill the vein further down dip.
+In Phase 3, the Company envisions extending the Ensearch tunnel (located approximately 500° (~150 meters) below the Lucky Shot taget area and a second cross-cut put in above the vein to continue to drill the vein further down dip.
+In Phase 3, the Company envisions extending the Ensearch tunnel (tobath the Lucky Shot and Coleman areas to provide access for future mine development of the entire Coleman-Lucky Shot portion of the vein system.
 These plans are preliminary in nature and subject to modification as the Company gathers additional information.
+To date, the Company has engaged a mining contractor (Atkinson Construction) to exe